 As mentioned above, the best wildlife photography lenses are fast: fast in terms of aperture (the wider a lens’ maximum aperture, the faster the shutter speed it will allow) and fast in terms of focusing.

 Another incredibly valuable feature of any wildlife photography lens is image stabilisation.
 Typical wildlife lenses are long—and the longer your lens, the harder it is to keep steady and the more that blur becomes a potential problem.
 Look for lenses (and/or cameras) with optical stabilisation to minimise this effect.

 When it comes to focal length, what’s best for you will greatly depend on what animals you wish to photograph, where, and how.
-High-impact, close encounter-style wildlife shots need a good amount of zoom (100mm as an absolute minimum, 200mm+ preferably), though it’s good to have a variety of different focal lengths to diversify your shots.
+High-impact, close encounter-style wildlife shots need a good amount of zoom (at least 100mm* but preferably 200mm* or more), though it’s good to have a variety of different focal lengths to diversify your shots.

 Ideal lenses for wildlife photography:

 Telephoto lenses – Telephoto lenses in the 150-600mm* range are most popular for wildlife photography as they allow you to full the frame with your subject without getting too close.
 Zooms are most versatile but primes (i.e. fixed focal length lenses) are faster and work well for subjects that don’t greatly alter their distance from you.

 Wide angle lenses – While tele lenses are great for getting close-ups, wide angle lenses (approx. 16-35mm*) allow you to capture more of the surroundings – perfect for showing the animal in its habitat or for capturing large groups.